Your First Visit

 Loose or broken braces or appliances are normally caused by improper eating habits and will cause treatment progress to be delayed.
 You will want to avoid hard or sticky foods that will damage the braces.

-It is important for you to maintain your checkups with your family dentist every six months throughout orthodontic treatment.
-Braces are very good food collectors, but this presents an excellent opportunity to learn how to properly care for your teeth and gums.
-Your cooperation in this area is essential.
-Our office provides a tooth brushing area so our patients can brush before each appointment.
+It is essential for you to maintain your checkups with your family dentist every six months throughout orthodontic treatment.
+Braces are very good food collectors, so this presents an excellent opportunity to learn how to care for your teeth and gums properly.

 Rubber bands may be required during treatment.
-Please follow the instructions carefully so that you can finish your treatment on time.
-If elastics are not worn consistently or correctly, your treatment will not progress.
+Please follow the instructions carefully so you can finish your treatment on time.
+If elastics are not worn consistently or correctly, your treatment will not progress as needed.

 When the braces are removed, treatment is not over.
 The retention phase begins, and it is essential that the retainers are worn as prescribed to ensure the stability of the teeth.
 The total orthodontic fee includes the first set of retainers as well as follow-up appointments for two years.